nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The Actor does not enter any search criteria.
+No search criteria was given.

   * 2a1.
 Trackr displays an error message.

   * Use case resumes at step 2.

 * 4a.
 No supplier matches the given search criteria.

+  * 4a1.
+Trackr display an empty list.

     Use case ends.

 **Use case: UC14 - Find a task**